The Aim of Direct Dealing

 Liberty Church Direct Dealing Policy

-This document has been drawn up after referring to the Direct Dealing policy written by the Reverend Andy Braunston & Philip Jones of Metropolitan Community Church Manchester.
+This document has been drawn up after referring to the Direct Dealing policy written by the Reverend Andy Braunston and Philip Jones of Metropolitan Community Church Manchester.

 The co-pastors responsible for the day to day running of Liberty Church are Jim Parker and Nina Parker.
 We are a registered charity which is overseen by our board of trustees.